Chart Color Schemes

 Age

-Mount Gambier-West has a median age of 41 years, which is lower than Rest of South Australia's median age of 47 but higher than the national norm of 38.
-The 25-34 age group makes up 12.4% of the population in Mount Gambier-West, compared to the Rest of SA average, while the 65-74 year-olds make up only 11.4%.
-Between 2021 and present, the 35-44 age group has increased from 11.1% to 12.2%, while the 45-54 age group has decreased from 11.9% to 11.0%.
-By 2041, demographic modeling suggests significant changes in Mount Gambier-West's age profile.
+Mount Gambier West has a median age of 41 years, which is lower than Rest of SA's 47 but higher than Australia's national norm of 38.
+The 25-34 age cohort is notably over-represented in Mount Gambier West at 12.4%, compared to the Rest of SA average.
+Conversely, the 65-74 year-olds are under-represented at 11.4%.
+Between 2021 and present, the 35-44 age group has increased from 11.1% to 12.2%, while the 45-54 cohort has decreased from 11.9% to 11.0%.
+By 2041, demographic modeling suggests significant changes in Mount Gambier West's age profile.
 The 75-84 age cohort is projected to expand by 616 people (49%), from 1,263 to 1,880.
-Notably, the combined 65+ age groups are expected to account for 74% of total population growth, reflecting the area's aging demographic profile.
+Notably, the combined 65+ age groups are expected to account for 74% of total population growth.
 Conversely, population declines are projected for the 0-4 and 55-64 cohorts.